 - As an active owner, Swedfund collects data to assess performance across its three pillars (see Principle 1).
-Swedfund's performance and result management constitutes of both quantitative and qualitative data. - As part of Swedfund's investment agreements with its clients, Swedfund outlines data collection, methodologies, and responsibilities prior to the beginning of monitoring activities and requires that its clients report on key indicators each year. - Both qualitative and quantitative data including portfolio level and sector level indicators is gathered through annual sustainability surveys via our online data collection system, WorldFavor.
+Swedfund's performance and result management incorporates both quantitative and qualitative data. - As part of Swedfund's investment agreements with its clients, Swedfund outlines data collection, methodologies and responsibilities prior to the beginning of monitoring activities and requires that clients report on key indicators each year. - Both qualitative and quantitative data including portfolio level and sector level indicators is gathered through annual sustainability surveys via our online data collection system, WorldFavor.
 Other reporting from our portfolio companies, such as fund reports and annual reports, are used as well.
-ESG & Impact Team is responsible for collecting and verifying the data. - The data is aggregated and analysed on portfolio level and the results are published in Swedfund's annual integrated report.
-Swedfund's impact and sustainability data reported in the annual integrated report is audited by an external auditor with equivalent level of authority as the financial data.
-Portfolio level metrics are assessed towards Swedfund's mission goals. - In addition, Swedfund reports quarterly to the Board of Directors on the portfolio progress including impact information.
-We conduct quarterly internal business reviews to discuss performance regarding our strategy and business plan.
+The ESG & Impact Team is responsible for collecting and verifying the data. - Every investment has a dedicated Impact Manager responsible for analysing the data, monitoring the impact performance and proposing plan of action to address potential gaps or development needs. - Data is aggregated and analysed at portfolio level and the results are published in Swedfund's annual integrated report.
+Swedfund's impact and sustainability data reported in the annual integrated report is audited by an external auditor with equivalent level of confidence as the financial data.
+Portfolio level metrics are assessed towards Swedfund's mission goals. - In addition, Swedfund reports quarterly to the Board of Directors on the portfolio progress including impact related information.
+We conduct regular internal business reviews to discuss performance regarding our strategy and business plan.

 Conduct exits considering the effect on sustained impact.
-When conducting an exit, the Manager shall, in good faith and consistent with its fiduciary concerns, consider the effect which the timing, structure, and process of its exit will have on the sustainability of the impact.
+When conducting an exit, the Manager shall, in good faith and consistent with its fiduciary concerns, consider the effect which the timing, structure and process of its exit will have on the sustainability of the impact.

-Swedfund's investment process includes a pre-exit evaluation including effects on sustained impact and mitigations needed to maintain and sustain generation of impact also after Swedfund's active engagement, e.g. timing, need for additional assessment or

-- initiatives for example by using Technical Assistance funding.
-This assessment can affect timing, structure and choice of buyer. - Swedfund is a long-term investor with engagements ranging on average between 7-10 years.
-This provides a significant time period to support capacity building and influencing relevant aspects that are believed to de essential in order to generate desired impact in investees.
-An exit will not be undertaken unless the impact mission of the investee is considered intact in the business strategy combined with the relevant capacity to deliver it. - Debt instruments are in many cases self-liquidating in nature. these cases, Swedfund writes an exit report including an impact evaluation. - An exit report is documented for each exit performed, including an assessment of Swedfund's three pillars.
-The assessment summarizes the expected impacts at the time of investment, compares the actual impact in relation to the baseline, evaluates Swedfund's contribution to the actualised impact.
-The exit assessment are essential for Swedfund's continuous learning and improvements of future investment decisions. - Some exits are of special interest to understand development effects.
-In these cases, Swedfund conducts impact studies to harvest learnings.
+- Swedfund's investment process includes a pre-exit evaluation, as applicable, including effects on sustained impact and mitigations needed to maintain and sustain impact generation after Swedfund's active engagement, e.g., timing, need for additional assessment or initiatives including using technical assistance funding.
+This assessment can affect the timing of the exit, its structure or the choice of buyer. - Swedfund is a long-term investor with engagements ranging on average between 7-10 years.
+This provides a significant period to support capacity building and influence aspects believed to be essential in order to generate desired impact in investees.
+Generated as well as potential impacts are taken into account when considering an exit. - Debt instruments are self-liquidating in nature.
+In these cases, Swedfund writes an exit report including an impact evaluation. - An exit report is documented for all performed exits, including an assessment of Swedfund's three pillars.
+The assessment summarizes the expected impacts at the time of investment, compares the actual impact in relation to the baseline and evaluates Swedfund's contribution to the realized impact.
+The exit assessment is essential for Swedfund's continuous learning and improvements of future investment decisions. - Some exits are of special interest to understand development effects.
+In these cases, Swedfund will aim to conduct impact studies to harvest learnings.

-Review, document, and improve decisions and processes based on the achievement of impact and lessons learned.
+Review, document and improve decisions and processes based on the achievement of impact and lessons learned.
 The Manager shall review and document the impact performance of each investment, compare the expected and actual impact, and other positive and negative impacts, and use these findings to improve operational and strategic investment decisions, as well as management processes.